 Yes.
 Your deposits with UFCU are federally insured by the NCUA for up to $250,000 per Member.
 Learn More

 The following transactions can be completed at select locations: Deposits, withdrawals, transfer of funds within UFCU accounts, loan payments, getting a new debit card, balance inquiries, and account history.
-We have created a Quick Service Guide with the most up-to-date details about locations and services, so you can quickly discover where and how to get your banking done.
+Our Quick Service Guide covers the most up-to-date details about locations and services, so you can quickly discover where and how to get your financial errands done.

 We are not certain.
 We will continue to monitor the situation and will open when the CDC and public health officials say it is safe to do so.
 Please call us at (800) 252-8311 to schedule an appointment.

-We have compiled trusted online resources, nonprofit organizations, and government agencies offering various forms of support and important information.
-We hope you find this a helpful reference page and we will continue to update it with new information.
+We have compiled trusted online resources, nonprofit organizations, and government agencies that offer support and important information.

-2-1-1 Texas, a program of the Texas Health and Human Services Commission, is committed to helping Texas citizens connect with the services they need.
-2-1-1 Texas is a free, anonymous social service hotline available 24 hours a day, 7 days a week, 365 days a year.
+2-1-1 Texas, a program of the Texas Health and Human Services Commission, helps Texas citizens connect with the services they need.
+2-1-1 Texas, or (877) 541-7905, is a free, anonymous social service hotline available 24 hours a day, 7 days a week, 365 days a year.

-ConnectATX.org, a program of the United Way for Greater Austin, is very similar to 2-1-1 Texas and helps connect residents to resources in the community.
-It is also available in several languages.
+ConnectATX.org, a program of the United Way for Greater Austin, helps connect residents to resources in the community.
+It is available in several languages.